$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Discussion

-This seems a reasonable choice, although the asymptotics of $\hat{\theta}_n(\hat{b})$ are unclear.
-One other possibility for practical bandwidth selection is nothing else but a variation on the plug-in bandwidth selection method as described e.g.\ in \citet{jones}: one can see from the proof in Section \ref{proofs} that the terms that depend on the bandwidth $b$ are lower order terms in the expansion of $\hat{\theta}_n-\theta.$ One can then minimise with respect to $b$ a bound on these lower order terms.
-A minimiser, say $b^*,$ will depend on the unknown true parameter $\theta,$ also via $x_{\theta}$ and $x_{\theta}^{\prime},$ as well as on the error variances $\sigma_1^2,\ldots,\sigma_d^2.$ However, $\theta,x_{\theta},$ and $x_{\theta}^{\prime}$ can be re-estimated via $\hat{\theta}_n,\hat{x},$ and $\hat{x}^{\prime}$ using a different, pilot bandwidth $\tilde{b}.$ Of course, instead of $\hat{x}$ and $\hat{x}^{\prime}$ the use of any other nonparametric estimators of a regression function and its derivative, e.g.\ local polynomial estimators, see Section 1.6 of \citet{tsybakov}, or the Gasser-M\"uller estimator, see \citet{gasser}, is also a valid option.
-Error term variances can be estimated via one of the methods described in \citet{hall} or Section 5.6 of \citet{wasserman}.
-Once the pilot estimators of $\theta,x_{\theta},$ and $x_{\theta}^{\prime}$ together with estimators of $\sigma_1^2,\ldots,\sigma_d^2$ are available, these can be plugged back into $b^{*}$ and in this way one obtains a bandwidth $\hat{b}$ that estimates the optimal bandwidth $b^*.$ The final step would be computation of $\hat{\theta}_n$ with a new bandwidth $\hat{b}.$ Unfortunately, this method leads to extremely cumbersome expressions and furthermore, since we are minimising an upper bound on numerous remainder terms, it will probably tend to oversmooth, i.e.\ produce a bandwidth $b$ larger than required.
-Moreover, the plug-in approach in general is subject to some controversy having both supporters and critics, see e.g.\ \citet{loader} and references therein.
+This seems a reasonable choice, although the asymptotics of $\hat {\theta}_n(\hat{b})$ are unclear.
+One other possibility for practical bandwidth selection is nothing else but a variation on the plug-in bandwidth selection method as described for example, in \cite{jones}: one can see from the proof in Section \ref{proofs} that the terms that depend on the bandwidth $b$ are lower order terms in the expansion of $\hat {\theta}_n-\theta.$ One can then minimise with respect to $b$ a bound on these lower order terms.
+A minimiser, say $b^*,$ will depend on the unknown true parameter~$\theta,$ also via $x_{\theta}$ and~$x_{\theta}^{\prime},$ as well as on the error variances $\sigma_1^2,\ldots,\sigma_d^2.$ However, $\theta,x_{\theta},$ and~$x_{\theta}^{\prime}$ can be reestimated via $\hat{\theta}_n,\hat{x},$ and $\hat{x}^{\prime}$ using a different, pilot bandwidth $\tilde{b}.$ Of course, instead of $\hat{x}$ and $\hat{x}^{\prime}$ the use of any other nonparametric estimators of a regression function and its derivative, for example, local polynomial estimators, see Section~1.6 of \cite{tsybakov}, or the Gasser--M\"uller estimator, see \cite{gasser}, is also a valid option.
+Error term variances can be estimated via one of the methods described in \cite{hall} or Section 5.6 of \cite{wasserman}.
+Once the pilot estimators of $\theta,x_{\theta},$ and $x_{\theta}^{\prime}$ together with estimators of $\sigma_1^2,\ldots,\sigma_d^2$ are available, these can be plugged back into $b^{*}$ and in this way one obtains a bandwidth $\hat{b}$ that estimates the optimal bandwidth $b^*.$ The final step would be computation of $\hat{\theta}_n$ with a~new bandwidth $\hat{b}.$ Unfortunately, this method leads to extremely cumbersome expressions and furthermore, since we are minimising an upper bound on numerous remainder terms, it will probably tend to oversmooth, that is, produce a bandwidth $b$ larger than required.
+Moreover, the plug-in approach in general is subject to some controversy having both supporters and critics, see, for example, \cite{loader} and references therein.
 An alternative to the plug-in approach might be an approach based on one of the resampling methods: cross-validation, jackknife, or bootstrap.
 Computationally these resampling methods will be quite intensive.
 Theoretical analysis of the properties of such bandwidth selectors is a rather nontrivial task.
 Also a thorough simulation study is needed before the practical value of different bandwidth selection methods can be assessed.
 We do not address these issues here.